-Susan C. Te Paske has served as Director of Student Disability Services at the University
+Susan C. Te Paske has served as Director of Disability Resources for Students at the

-of Memphis since 2003.
-Ms. Te Paske has spent her entire career in the field of education.
+University of Memphis since 2003.
+Ms. Te Paske has spent her entire career in the

-and fellow educators on topics including study and test preparation strategies, parenting
+for students, -parents, and fellow educators on topics including study and test preparation

-skills, teaching methods and strategies, and various disability-related topics.
-Ms.
+strategies, parenting skills, teaching methods and strategies, and various disability-related

-Te Paske loves the "wonderful diversity of the student body" at the University of
+topics.
+Ms. Te Paske loves the "wonderful diversity of the student body" at the University

-Memphis.
-She received her B.A. in Speech and Dramatic Art and Teacher Education and
+of Memphis.
+She received her B.A. in Speech and Dramatic Art and Teacher Education

-her M.A. in Counseling and Human Development from the University of Iowa.
-She previously
+and her M.A. in Counseling and Human Development from the University of Iowa.
+She

-served as the Learning Disabilities/Attention Deficit Hyperactivity Disorder Coordinator
+previously served as the Learning Disabilities/Attention Deficit Hyperactivity Disorder

-and Assistant Director of Student Disability Services at the University of Memphis.
+Coordinator and Assistant Director of Disability Resources for Students at the University

-Ms. Te Paske enjoys the world of plants and is a Master Gardener, in addition she
+of Memphis.
+Ms. Te Paske enjoys the world of plants and is a Master Gardener, in addition